Keratoconus Treatment: What is Cross-Linking?

-The collagen Cross-linking with riboflavin has its roots in dermatology.
+Collagen cross-linking with riboflavin has its roots in dermatology.
 Doctors looking for a way to strengthen sagging skin realised that triggering collagen Cross-linking was the way to achieve this.
 Eye physicians in Germany who performed initial studies took the process one step further.
 They reported results of treatments done as long ago as 1998, so there is a good record of accomplishment for this procedure.
 Cross-linking is also showing promise in stabilising patients after radial keratotomy (RK).